terraform-linters/tflint-ruleset-aws/docs/deep_checking.md

 }
 ```

 Although there is not recommended, if an access key is hard-coded in a provider configuration, they will also be taken into account.
-However, aliases are not supported.
 The priority is higher than the environment variable and lower than the above way.

 ```hcl
 provider "aws" {